 Dark, bulging varicose veins affect about 40% of adults, often causing embarrassment and more concrete symptoms like itching or burning.
-At SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, Jay Shah, MD, Jeffrey Deygoo, MD, and the team offer vein ablation as one of several treatment options for irritating varicose veins.
+At SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, Jay Shah, MD, and the team offer vein ablation as one of several treatment options for irritating varicose veins.
 To learn more about vein ablation and find out if it’s the right treatment option for you, call SamWell Institute for Pain Management or request an appointment online today.

 Vein ablation, a treatment for varicose veins, is a nonsurgical treatment that uses radiofrequency or laser energy to close your engorged veins.
 During the procedure, your provider uses local anesthesia to numb the treatment area.
 They place a catheter into the varicose vein while using ultrasound imaging to guide it into place.
 An electrode through the catheter delivers energy directly to the vein on the inside.

 The energy from the electrode damages the walls of your varicose vein.
 Soon after treatment, the vein constricts and closes.
 Eventually, it turns into scar tissue, and you can no longer see an enlarged vein on the surface of your skin.